-Due to their frustration with the Paris Salon, a group which was later to become known as the Impressionists organised the Société Anonyme Coopérative des Artistes Peintres, Sculpteurs, Graveurs (Co-operative and Anonymous Association of Painters, Sculptors, and Engravers) in 1873, with the intention of exhibiting their artworks independently.
+Due to their frustration with the Paris Salon, the group which was later to become known as the Impressionists organised the Société Anonyme Coopérative des Artistes Peintres, Sculpteurs, Graveurs (Co-operative and Anonymous Association of Painters, Sculptors, and Engravers) in 1873, with the intention of exhibiting their artworks independently.

 The idea of an independent exhibition was radical.
 No group of artists had previously organised a major self-promoting show outside of the official French Academy’s annual Salon or the short lived Salon des Refusés.

-However, this group, which included Claude Monet, Pierre-Auguste Renoir, Camille Pissarro, and Alfred Sisley, had all had experienced rejection by the Salon jury in recent years and were also frustrated with having to wait a whole year in between exhibitions.
+However, this group, which included Claude Monet, Pierre-Auguste Renoir, Camille Pissarro, and Alfred Sisley, had all experienced rejection by the Salon jury in recent years and were also frustrated with having to wait a whole year in between exhibitions.

-The organisers invited a number of other progressive artists to join them in their inaugural exhibition, including the older Eugène Boudin, who had influenced Monet in adopting plein air painting some years before.
+The organisers invited a number of other progressive artists to join them in their inaugural exhibition, including the older Eugène Boudin, who had influenced Monet in adopting plein air (outdoor) painting some years before.

 Dubbed the Impressionists by the critics that year (based largely on Monet’s Impression, Sunrise, which he completed in 1872) the group didn’t adopt the name until 1877.